FoxIO-LLC/ja4/zeek/README.md

 @load ja4plus
 ```

+## Requirements
+Currently only Zeek 6+ is supported.
+Corelight is on Zeek 5 still but upgrading to Zeek 6 by May.
+We are working on making this backward compatible with Zeek 5.

 ## Config
 Individual JA4+ methods can be enabled or disabled in config.zeek.
 The raw output for JA4+ methods (non-hashed) can also be enabled in config.zeek